Fadope1/common-hooks/README.md

 ## Usage

-1. You need to define a callback function that is structured like fastapi lifespans:
+1. You need to define a callback function (similar to fastapi lifespans):

 ```python
 def my_callback(input):